Cristal – is it a Diamond or just Zircon?

 Cristal is lean and taught at this juncture, a coiled spring of potential.
 If you drink it too early, you might wonder what all the fuss is.
 The palate has purity and subtle creamy citrus flavours and a chalky minerality, but not much else.
 Only the tiny starry bubbles and a softly pillowed mousse hint at future greatness.

 With keeping, it will gradually unfurl.
-Development will bring hints of biscuit, ginger, coffee, hazelnuts and walnuts into the mix.
+The development will bring hints of biscuit, ginger, coffee, hazelnuts and walnuts into the mix.
 Eventually, the wine will develop a silky texture and a feminine skin scent that can make grown men swoon.

 Old Cristal sacrifices the effervescence of youth for quiet mellowness.
-It becomes a wine of high complexity with elegance intact, perfect for a very special occasion.
+It becomes a wine of high complexity with elegance intact, perfect for an exceptional occasion.

 So Cristal is a diamond rather than zircon.
-Given time, it’s the vinous equivalent of Grace Kelly in the film Rear Window, ultra-feminine but in total control.
+Given time, it’s the vinous equivalent of Grace Kelly in the film Rear Window, ultra-feminine and total control.
 As James Stewart said,

-“She’s too perfect, she’s too talented, she’s too beautiful, she’s too sophisticated, she’s too…everything.”
+“She’s too perfect; she’s too talented, too beautiful, too sophisticated, too…everything.”